alaitzayarza/alaitzayarza.github.io/content/workinprogress/brain_drain/index.md

 ---
-title:  'Selection into internal and international migration of young individuals: Evidence using Novel Survey Data'
+title:  'Selection into internal and international migration of young individuals: Evidence using Novel Survey Data' - Draft coming soon!

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here